simeydotme/hover-tilt/CONTRIBUTING.md

 - [ ] Type checking passes (`pnpm check`)
 - [ ] All packages build successfully (`pnpm build`)
 - [ ] Documentation is updated if needed
-- [ ] Storybook examples are added/updated if adding new features

 ## Questions?